cdk/cdk/README.md

 cdk/descriptor/fingerprint/$ mvn test
 ```

-Tutorials on building the project in integrated development enviroments (IDEs) are avaialble on the wiki:
+Tutorials on building the project in integrated development environments (IDEs) are available on the wiki:
 https://github.com/cdk/cdk/wiki/Building-CDK

 ## Using CDK